 Don’t miss the Space Shuttle Pavilion, home to the space shuttle Enterprise; this NASA orbiter prototype led the way to the country’s space shuttle program.
 You can also explore the nuclear-missile submarine Growler through interactive exhibits, artifacts, and immersive experiences—and then actually experience he submarine itself.
 It’s the only American guided missile submarine open to the public, and gives visitors a chance to explore everything from the mess hall to the aft torpedo room.
 (Note: It’s not for the claustrophobic.)

 You can also take a guided tour on the British Airways Concorde (the Concorde Alpha Delta G-BOAD, to be exact); it holds the record for the fastest Atlantic crossing by any Concorde, accomplished on February 7th, 1996.
 It took two hours, 52 minutes, and 59 seconds.
+(Note that it's temporarily off the Flight Deck while it gets a spruce up.)

 The museum is also a great destination for kids; as if the collection itself weren’t already enticing, frequent science demonstrations, festivals, and activities are also a draw.